 I walked into the festival, and as usual, the Lord had some tremendous times of seed planting waiting for me.
 I talked with one lady who was a Shaman priestess who believes she has had past lives and many more to come.
 Of course, she couldn’t tell me how she knew any of that to be true.
 We ended up talking for 30 minutes about truth, and she and her friend walked away with One Heartbeat Away in their hands.

 Sunday rolled around, and it was a little rainy.
-Then, all of the sudden, big clouds rolled in.
-The huge parade that takes place on the Sunday of the festival had only just started 20 minutes before.
+Then, all of a sudden, big clouds rolled in.
+The huge parade that takes place on the Sunday of the Festival had started just 20 minutes beforehand.
 It started thundering and lightning, and the heavens opened with rain, and they cancelled the parade and the entire event.
 I really think God had had enough, and He opened the heavens and brought His judgment.
-It brought to mind Revelations 4:3–6 which says:
+It brought to mind Revelation 4:3–6 which says:

 “And He that sat was to look upon like a jasper and a sardine stone: and there was a rainbow round about the throne, in sight like unto an emerald.
 And round about the throne were four and twenty seats: and upon the seats I saw four and twenty elders sitting, clothed in white raiment; and they had on their heads crowns of gold.
 And out of the throne proceeded lightnings and thunderings and voices: and there were seven lamps of fire burning before the throne, which are the seven Spirits of God.
 And before the throne there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.”

-God brought His thunder and lightning to this event.
+God displayed His thunder and lightning at this event.
 It’s also interesting that the symbol used for gay pride is the rainbow, which is a sign of judgment from the book of Genesis.
-We must not forget as crazy as the world can seem at times, God is still in control.
+We must not forget, as crazy as the world can seem at times, God is still in control.

 A few days after the Pride festival, I was speaking in Orlando.
 I got into a conversation with a guy who was working at a restaurant.
 He ended up telling me that he came to Atlanta to go to the Pride Festival a few days earlier.
 Even though we didn’t get to witness to him in Atlanta, we did in Orlando!
 God is so good.